TahmidSwad/PyjamaBrahLibrary/essentials/c_language/hello/README.md

 ### About

-C code to inspect the size of different datatype.
+A simple c code to get started.

 ### Compile and run